Uniform Pension Overview

-This year, the state pension age has been adjusted to 67 years.
-That is why the end age for the disability pension on your Uniform Pension Overview is 67.
+The state pension age has been adjusted to 67 years.
+The expectation is that this will rise to 68.
+That is why the end age for the disability pension on your Uniform Pension Overview is 68 or sooner if your state pension age lays before 67.

 In 2025, the state pension age will be 67 as stated in the Pension Agreement.
 The law that regulates this has yet to be adopted by the Tweede and Eerste Kamer (House of Representatives and Senate).
 The state pension age will be linked to life expectancy after 2025.
-This means that your state pension age can still change if you were born in 1959 or later.
+This means that your state pension age can still change.

 Your disability pension payments and your pension accrual will stop if and when any of the following situations arises:

 - if you are rated less than 35% disabled, as determined according to the Dutch Work and Income According to Labour Capacity Act (WIA);

 - in the event of your death.

 If you are disabled, your disability pension does not appear in your overview.
 Instead, you will already have received a separate pension overview for retired members.